 The system boot-up sequence is entered each time the module is powered on and after a firmware restart.
-The CN6000 Series Encryptor automatically completes its self tests and verifies the authenticity of its firmware as part of the initialization process.
-The results of these tests are reported on the front panel LCD and are also logged in the system audit log.
+The CS Series Encryptor automatically completes its self tests and verifies the authenticity of its firmware as part of the initialization process.
+The results of these tests are also logged in the system audit log.